Legal

 We use personal data only where UK data protection law allows.
 This includes:

-- Legitimate interests — to operate and secure our studio (including CCTV and access logs), respond to enquiries, manage our business, and improve our services, where those interests are not overridden by your rights.
+• Legitimate interests — to operate and secure our studio (including visitor and access records), respond to enquiries, manage our business, and improve our services, where those interests are not overridden by your rights.

 Where we share interior design project information with contractors or suppliers, we do so only with your permission and as needed to deliver the project.